gildor2/UEViewer/readme.txt

 Notes about StaticMesh support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-StaticMesh export made into pskx format.
+StaticMesh export made into psk format.
 This format is designed for SkeletalMesh
 export, but umodel uses it for StaticMesh too.
 Exported mesh will not have
 skeleton and contains only one UV set.
-Resulting pskx files are cannot be imported directly into UnrealEd (that's why
+Resulting psk files are cannot be imported directly into UnrealEd (that's why
-their extension is pskx).
+their extension were changed to pskx).

 Notes about material export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Materials are exported in a custom format.
 File extension is ".mat".
-At the current moment, this format is supported by my Actor X Importer plugin only.
+At the current moment, this format is supported by my ActorX Importer plugin only.
 Unreal Engine materials are very complex, it's hard to separate a few channels (diffuse, specular, bump etc) from it.
-Umodel tries to do this using some heuristics.
+Umodel tries to do this by using some heuristics.
 Umodel will never export full materials (GLSL script etc).
-Do not expect much from this.
+Do not expect too much from this.

 Changes
 ~~~~~~~
+09.01.2011
+- updated Battle Territory Online support

+08.01.2011
+- implemented EndWar package, texture, skeletal and static mesh support (requires
+  "-game=endwar")

 30.12.2010
 - updated TERA: The Exiled Realm of Arborea autodetection